parse-server-modules/parse-evolution/proposals/0002-query-distinct.md

 - In MongoDB, execute the `.distinct()` method instead of the usual `find` query
 - In Postgres, use `DISTINCT(fieldname)` instead of the usual list of field names in the `find` query

+If the `distinct` parameter is present in addition to the `keys` and/or `include` parameters, I'd argue that these (`keys`/`include`) should be ignored as they wouldn't really make sense.
+Any documentation for `distinct` should probably include a mention of this decision.

 ## Alternatives considered

 Another alternative that could work would be to allow modifiers with field names in the `keys` parameter.
 Something like `distinct:field1,field2`.